10.15.1.3 Switch Common/Basic

 • ON Delay, OFF Delay

 Set a time period for the delay.
-The value can be from 0.1 to 30.0 seconds.
+The value range is from 0.1 to 30.0 seconds.

 • Double Touch